 Stout was astounded at O'Hair and her atheist organization of followers.
 They were the antithesis of the organization he founded, which by the summer of 1969 had grown to over 40,000 members worldwide.

 But he knew those 40,000 voices, rising in unison, could be a formidable force in dispelling the O'Hair vs. Paine lawsuit, now reaching its final stages.
-Stout was intent on taking steps to counter the O'Hair propaganda and had the unique resources at hand to do so.
-He had available to him a large mailing list, the Prayer League newsletters, the APL News Wire Service, and the implicit backing of NASA, who dearly wanted Madalyn O'Hair to go away.
+Stout was intent on taking steps to counter the O'Hair propaganda and he had the unique arsenal to do so-a large mailing list, the Prayer League newsletters, the APL News Wire Service, and the implicit backing of NASA, who dearly wanted Madalyn O'Hair to simply go away.
 Coordinating such a massive group of people scattered around the world, however, posed a formidable challenge.